 I believed that what I was dealing with was only temporary and that with each passing day, through exercise, I would physically heal.
 Looking back, those thoughts, although conflicting at times, saved me.

-Looking back, I believe spirit was trying to protect me, because even though no one else was asking or answering my questions, I wasn’t quite willing to give up on myself.
-Although I didn’t know and I never understood what was wrong, I continued to live in the hope that I would find out more, at least get a diagnosis.
+Looking back, through my spiritual beliefs, I believe spirit was trying to protect me, because even though no one else was asking or answering my questions, I wasn’t quite prepared to give up on myself.
+I wasn’t done yet.
+Although I didn’t know, and I never understood what was wrong, I continued to live with hope that I would find out more, or at least get a diagnosis.
 I never gave up on that.
 As a child, those thoughts continued to remain and be my primary focus.

-If I had given up, I wouldn’t have learned about my diagnosis or my symptoms and I wouldn’t be writing my memoir.
-It’s always easy to throw in the towel, but I still believe that whatever our circumstances, it is important we continue to live with hope.
+If I had given up, I wouldn’t have learned about my diagnosis, or my symptoms and I wouldn’t be writing my memoir.
+It’s easy to throw in the towel, but whatever our circumstances, I still believe it is important we continue to live with hope.